-The world of sports rocked and rolled along with the decade, making stars of golfers Glenna Collett and Bobby Jones, football players Knute Rockne and Red Grange, swimmer Johnny Weissmuller, tennis players Bill Tilden and Helen Wills, and legendary baseball player Babe Ruth, who, incidentally, picked Dempsey to regain the championship.
+The world of sports rocked and rolled along with the decade, making stars of golfers Glenna Collett and Bobby Jones, football players Knute Rockne and Red Grange, swimmer Johnny Weissmuller, tennis players Bill Tilden and Helen Wills, and of course Babe Ruth, who, incidentally, picked Dempsey to win.
 All hoped Jack, their cultural ring leader, could regain the heavyweight title.

 Social symbolism aside, Heimer says Tunney’s veritable obsession with defeating Dempsey first rose to the surface during a chance meeting between the two on a ferry that was crossing the Hudson River in 1920.
 The following year Tunney dispatched Soldier Jones on the undercard of Dempsey vs Carpentier, boxing’s first million dollar gate.
 When asked about his plans afterward Tunney replied, “My plans are all Dempsey.”
 Between then and Tunney vs Dempsey I in 1926, the former stepped into the ring over forty times, while the popular champion fought only twice, becoming more superstar than actual fighter.
 Tunney’s defeat of Dempsey was shocking, but shouldn’t have been.

 Tunney, a more solemn character, a Shakespeare-reading marine, was the one to bring down the snarling beast.
 He became so fixated on seizing Dempsey’s title that he shadowboxed while walking to and from his exercise on a Florida golf course while playing with Scottish pro Tommy Armour in 1925.
 The “big bookworm,” as Dempsey called him, knew his time would come.